Ralph Glasser

-Ralph Glasser (3 April 1916 – 6 March 2002) was a Scottish psychologist, economist, advisor to developing countries and author of a highly praised autobiographical trilogy.
+Ralph Glasser (3 April 1916 – 6 March 2002) was a Scottish psychologist, economist, advisor to developing countries and author of a highly praised autobiographical quartet.

 Early life

 Glasser was born of Jewish parents in Leeds, but when he was only a few months old his family moved to a tenement flat in the Gorbals area of Glasgow, which had gained notoriety as one of the biggest slums in Europe.
 His mother died when he was six and his two older sisters quickly decamped, leaving him to be raised alone by his father, who had a gambling addiction.

 "The streets were slippery with refuse and often with drunken vomit.
 It was a place of grime and poverty...The Victorian building, in red sandstone blackened by smoke... was in decay.
 Splintered and broken floorboards sometimes gave way under your feet.
 Interior walls carried patches of stain from a long succession of burst pipes.
 Rats and mice moved about freely...."

 The kind of housing Glasser describes survived until the 1960s.
 Glasser recalled the "recurrent struggle on the frontier of survival: mutuality and the informal economy".

 Displaying a precocious intellect, Glasser studied the Theory of Relativity as a boy and attended a lecture by Albert Einstein when he was thirteen.
 Family circumstances meant that he could not pursue academic studies and he went to work first as a "soap boy" for a barber then as a presser in a garment factory.
 In his spare time he studied at the Mitchell Library in Glasgow.
 He attended socialist camps but retained throughout his life a sceptical outlook about politically constructed utopias.